joepv/joepv.github.io/_pages/dishwasher.md

 }
 ```

-Write down the `haId` to use it later.
+Write down the `haId` value to use it later.

 ### Functions I wrote